tigron/skeleton-error/README.md

 ## Description

 This library takes care of the error reporting.

-If debug is enabled, it shows the error in a pretty layout.
-If debug is disabled, errors are mailed to the configured email address.
+It will use Whoops and Sentry_Raven if their presence can be detected and the required configuration exists, otherwise it will fall back to its own basic error handler.

+It can spam your mailbox with errors if you so desire.

 ## Installation